OPC Contributions Program 2015-2016

 - Previous Financial Support: An indication of any previous financial support received from the OPC including the amount, the year when the funding was provided, the purpose of the funded activity, and the results achieved.

 - Timeline and Monitoring: Timeframe, work plan detailing activities to be undertaken to support the attainment of project objectives, and monitoring activities.
+Privacy knowledge translation initiatives funded under this call must be completed no later than March 31, 2016, and proposals for funding must plan accordingly to be eligible for funding.

 - Community Involvement and Support: Where appropriate, an indication of the level of community involvement (commitment, endorsement, scope and level of participation, co-operation and volunteer involvement).